baldvine/initializeKmeans/README.md

 # Initialization methods for the k-means clustering algorithm

 Simple shiny app to visualize several initialization methods for the k-means algorithm.
-Application is hosted on [https://baldvine.shinyapps.io/initializeKmeans/](https://baldvine.shinyapps.io/initializeKmeans/)!
+Application is hosted here: <a href="https://baldvine.shinyapps.io/initializeKmeans/" target="_blank">https://baldvine.shinyapps.io/initializeKmeans/</a>

 The dataset is the ruspini dataset (from the *cluster* package), which has 4 distinct clusters.
 We investigate and visualize four initialization methods: